noun. someone who works by themselves without direct or close supervision

 Download 2019 Event Magazine

-As the world manages the impact of the corona virus outbreak, our thoughts go out to all those who are affected and to those that are supporting communities through their work or volunteering.
+As the world manages the impact of the corona virus outbreak, our thoughts go out to all those who are affected and to those who are supporting communities through their work or volunteering.

 2019 began with a wonderful opening address from Barbara Hockey of the Health and Safety Executive and an announcement about a review of their Lone Worker Guidance.
 The conference continued with conundrums, thought-provoking insights, great practical advice, live drama-based training, powerful personal accounts and bucket loads of interaction with all our knowledgeable speakers and trusted exhibitors!